4paradigm/OpenMLDB/docs/en/tutorial/tutorial_sql_2.md

 ## 1. Preliminary Knowledge

-In the previous series of articles [SQL for Feature Extraction (Part 1)](./tutorial_sql_1.md), we introduce the basic concepts and practical tools of feature engineering, as well as the basic feature processing script development based on single table.
+In the previous series of articles [SQL for Feature Extraction (Part 1)](./tutorial_sql_1.md), we introduce the basic concepts and practical tools of feature engineering, as well as the basic feature processing script development based on a single table.
 In this article, we will introduce more complex and more powerful feature processing script development on multi-tables.
-At the same time, we still rely on the SQL syntax provided by OpenMLDB in feature engineering script examples.
+At the same time, we will take the SQL syntax of OpenMLDB as an example for SQL-based feature engineering development.
 For more information about OpenMLDB, please visit [GitHub repo of OpenMLDB](https://github.com/4paradigm/OpenMLDB), and the [document website](https://openmldb.ai/docs/en/main/).

 If you want to run the SQL in this tutorial, please follow the following two steps to prepare:

-- It is recommended to use the OpenMLDB docker image under **Stand-alone Version**.
+- It is recommended to use the OpenMLDB docker image under **Standalone Version**.
 Refer to [OpenMLDB Quick Start](../quickstart/openmldb_quickstart.md) for the operation mode.
 If using the cluster version, please use the **Offline** mode (`SET @@execute_mode='offline'` ).
 The CLI tool of cluster version is only available under **Offline** mode and **Online Preview** mode.
 The Online Preview mode only can be used for simple data preview, so most of the SQL in the tutorial cannot run in this mode.
 - All data related to this tutorial and the import operation script can be downloaded [here](https://openmldb.ai/download/tutorial_sql/tutoral_sql_data.zip).

-In this article, we will use the main table and sub table to illustrate.
-We still use the sample data of anti-fraud transactions in the previous article, including a main table: user transaction table (Table 1, t1) and a sub table: merchant flow table (Table 2, t2).
+In this article, the data set consists of a main table (holding the labels) and other secondary tables.
+We still use the sample data of anti-fraud transactions in the previous article, including a main table: user transaction table (Table 1, t1) and a secondary table: merchant flow table (Table 2, t2).
 In the design of relational database, in order to avoid data redundancy and ensure data consistency, commonly, the data are stored in multiple tables according to design principles (database design paradigm).
 In feature engineering, in order to obtain enough effective information, data needs to be extracted from multiple tables.
 As a result, feature engineering needs to be carried out based on multiple tables.